Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 In addition to safety features, pace cars also have specific design specifications that set them apart from regular production vehicles.
 These design elements are carefully chosen to ensure that the pace car is able to perform its role effectively.
 Some key design specifications of pace cars include:

 By combining advanced safety features with carefully chosen design specifications, pace cars are able to fulfill their crucial role in motorsports with precision and efficiency.
-These specialized vehicles play a vital role in ensuring the safety and success of racing events around the world.
+These specialized vehicles play a vital role in ensuring the safety and success of around the world.

 Responsibilities of a Pace Car Driver